Internet Access Policy

 In accordance with the library’s Mission Statement, the Sioux Center Public Library provides access to the Internet.
 The Internet’s purpose is to provide access to information and acceptable recreation activities.
 Though the library has a filter to prevent patrons from seeing pornographic websites, it cannot be held responsible for Internet content.
 The Internet is a global entity with a highly diverse user population and library patrons use it at their own risk.

-Patrons must have a signed Internet card on file at the circulation desk to use the Internet.
+Patrons must have a signed Internet card on file at the circulation desk and present a physical library card to use the Internet.

 The Internet is not a secure, private environment.
 Customers handling financial transactions or other activities that require confidentiality do so at their own risk – the library is not responsible for incidents surrounding identity theft and other issues with personal information.
 In general, electronic communication is not absolutely secure and is subject to outside intervention.
 It is also subject to monitoring by network administrators in the usual performance of their duties.
 It is the library’s practice not to maintain a history of our customers’ computer use.
 The library will not retrieve any information, including web sites visited, passwords or credit card numbers, or any other information a customer has entered.